willfurnass/sheffield_hpc/sharc/groupnodes/big_mem_nodes.rst

 	qsub my_job_script.sh

-You can use ``qstat`` command to check the status of your current job.
+You can use the ``qstat`` command to check the status of your current job.
 An output file is created in your home directory that captures your script's outputs.

 See :ref:`sge-queue` for more information on job submission and the Sun Grid Engine scheduler.